 Students are expected to be in their classroom when the bell rings.
-Students who are less than fifteen (15) minutes late to the first set of the day should report directly to class.
+Students who are less than five (5) minutes late to the first set of the day should report directly to class.
 Please note that being late for class results in a tardy regardless of whether it is excused or not.
-Students who are more than fifteen (15) minutes late to the first set of the day, should report to the Attendance Office before going to class.
+Students who are more than five (5) minutes late to the first set of the day should report to the Attendance Office before going to class.
 For all other sets, once the teacher takes attendance, teachers may send students to the Attendance Office to be admitted into class.
-If a student has missed half of any given set, Christian Brothers may consider the tardy an absence for that class.
+If a student has missed half of any given set, Christian Brothers may consider the missed half of any given set as an absence for that class.
 Students are still required to go to that class; if they fail to do so they will be considered truant and consequences will apply.

-- Students will be allowed five (5) tardies per semester; any tardy after that will result in after school detention. - Students who reach ten (10) tardies total in one semester will serve a three (3)-hour Saturday detention.
-Additionally, a family meeting will be held with academic administrators to discuss an attendance contract.
+- Students will be allowed four (4) tardies per quarter, and the fifth tardy will result in a lunch detention. - Students with six (6) to nine (9) tardies per quarter will result in lunch detention. - Students who reach ten (10) tardies total in one quarter will serve a three (3)-hour Saturday detention.
+Additionally, a family meeting will be held with academic administrators to discuss an attendance and/or behavior contract.